 Watch your garden grow and then bring the rewards back into your kitchen!

-Tips on using herbs:
+Tips on using herbs from your indoor garden:

 Use your herbs often.
 Cutting or picking the leaves will encourage growth.